juandarodriguez/scratch-vm/README.md

 only input (a text), the first one perform a clasification of the text and the second one gives the confidence.

-These blocks use a model which is built when a message is sent from the easyML frontend.
-This messages has a serialized model (JSON format) from which a model function is built.

-When a model is coming from the easyML frontend, a new attribute called easyml_model is added to the runtime object of the vm.
+These blocks use a model which is built from the attribute `easyml_model` of runtime object.
+Such an attribute has been added to the runtime object of the vm.
 This attribute contains the parsed object version of the serialized model JSON.

+The new attribute `easyml_model` is managed by the easyML extension and updated when a new model exists in the localstorage of easyML application.
+That is: the extension, before compute any result, look at the localstorage of easyML application (by using a cross domain localstorage sharing strategy) and if there is a new model then updates the `easyml_model`.

+This new attribute is saved and loaded in sb3 files.
+So when opening a sb3 file which has easyML blocks, a model is also loaded.
+This way once a scratch project (which uses a trained model of the easyml extension) is saved,it can be reloaded afterward together with the trained model and it will work fine with no need of the easyML frontend.
+That is, the project is autonomous.

 I have modified the code which performs the scratch project downloading in order to save this attribute (easyml_model) in the sb3 file.